Mental Health Support

 - Forest Schools – builds resilience, confidence and problem solving skills

 - Elephants’ Tea Party – develops skills to understand loss and bereavement

-Each program is led and facilitated by a trained member of pastoral staff and is carried out within an informal setting, either within a small group or one-to-one, depending on the program.
+Each programme is led and facilitated by a trained member of pastoral staff and is carried out within an informal setting, either within a small group or one-to-one, depending on the programme.
 They all allow the children the space to share as much or as little of their worries, troubles and struggles as they choose, either verbally or creatively and indirectly through various arts and crafts, food fun, role play and much more.
-A number of children have now gone through each of the programs and all, without exception, have found this support to have been incredibly beneficial and a positive experience all round.
+A number of children have now gone through each of the programmes and all, without exception, have found this support to have been incredibly beneficial and a positive experience all round.

 If you feel that your child may benefit from any of these programs or you would like to hear more about them, please do not hesitate to contact the school and speak to Mrs Tootell (Deputy Head).

 We work hard to help the children to understand that there are people out there that can help them.
 One of the paths they could take for help would be to contact Childline.
 Here’s a video to show what happens if you do call them:

 Here’s a video to watch if you would like some help to cope with anxiety: